 - You are attending a hunter's education or firearm safety course.

 - You are engaging in practice or target shooting at an established shooting range.

-- You are engaging in organized competition or practicing for performance by a groups organized under 26 U.S.C.
+- You are engaging in organized competition or practicing for performance by a group organized under 26 U.S.C.
 501.

-- You are hunting or fishing with a valid license and you are engaging in legal hunting or fishing and have permission of the land owner, at which time you can carry a loaded pistol or revolver, open and exposed.
+- You are hunting or fishing with a valid license and you are engaging in legal hunting or fishing and have the permission of the landowner, at which time you can carry a loaded pistol or revolver, open and exposed.

 - When you are traveling from any of the above activities, but the gun must be unloaded.

-- If you are on the properly under the control of a parent or legal guardian with the permission of the parent or guardian to possess the gun.
+- If you are on the property under the control of a parent or legal guardian with the permission of the parent or guardian to possess the gun.

 - The above exceptions do not apply to any minor who has been convicted of a forcible crime.

 You cannot purchase, possess, carry, transfer, or receive a firearm if you: